mercymusonda/Apple-Financial-Dashboard/README.md

 -Calculated total revenue and determined the percentage contribution of each product category.

--**Visualization**:Created a revenue share chart to illustrate how different products contribute to overall revenue.
+-**Visualization**: Created a revenue share chart to illustrate how different products contribute to overall revenue.

--**Data Comparison**:Analyzed how different product combinations influence the overall revenue mix.
+-**Data Comparison**: Analyzed how different product combinations influence the overall revenue mix.

 **Insights 💡**